spotdemo4/opengrep/README.md

 # Opengrep: Fast and Powerful Code Pattern Search

 Opengrep is an ultra-fast static analysis tool for searching code patterns with the power of semantic grep.
 Analyze large code bases at the speed of thought with intuitive pattern matching and customizable rules.
-Fix and fix security vulnerabilities, fast– ship more secure code.
+Find and fix security vulnerabilities, fast – ship more secure code.

 Opengrep supports 30+ languages, including: